simolee-patel/simolee-patel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Node Js
+- 🔭 I’m currently working on ...Node Js and socket io
 - 🌱 I’m currently learning ...
-Node Js and Angular...
+Node Js, Angular and socket io...
 - 👯 I’m looking to collaborate on ...Node Js
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...Anything